3db/3db/docs/usage/custom_logger.rst

 users to define their own.

-To illustrate how to create a custom logger we will go through the whole process and implement ``CSVLogger`` a logger that outputs basic informations about a render to a CSV file.
+To illustrate how to create a custom logger we will go through the whole process and implement ``CSVLogger``, a logger that outputs basic informations about a render to a CSV file.

 Implementation